ndd21/PHYS281/docs/index.md

 should be compatible and in this course we will not use any syntax that does not work across these versions.

-Python can be run in both an interactive mode, i.e., you can start an interactive Python into which you can type and run commands immediately, or it can be used to run pre-written scripts.
+Python can be run in both an interactive mode, i.e., you can start an interactive Python terminal into which you can type and run commands immediately, or it can be used to run pre-written scripts.
 In this course we will describe both these modes of use.

 ### Why Python?